wojtekmaj/react-daterange-picker/README.md

 * No moment.js needed

 ## tl;dr
-* Install by executing `npm install react-daterange-picker` or `yarn add react-daterange-picker`.
+* Install by executing `npm install wojtekmaj/react-daterange-picker` or `yarn add wojtekmaj/react-daterange-picker`.
 * Import by adding `import DateRangePicker from 'react-daterange-picker'`.
 * Use by adding `<DateRangePicker />`.
 Use `onChange` prop for getting new values.